DECODEproject/whitepaper/decode-whitepaper.md

 ## Distributed ledger

 The DECODE platform architecture has at its core a *distributed ledger* implementation.
 This provides the the capablities of availablilty and integrity.
 The core function of the ledger allows for distributed, redundant storage of objects and the verification of execution of smart rules.
-To be clear, the ledger in DECODE is not a distributed computing platform in the sense that for e.g. [Ethereum](https://ethereum.gitbooks.io/frontier-guide/content/contracts_and_transactions_intro.html) is, where the rules themseleves are executed within the distributed "virtual machine" in response to transactions which are submitted by participants.

 In DECODE, smart rules are executed *outside* the ledger, and the results are submitted to the ledger for storage and verification.
 In this way, we allow for a completely private application to be written because the only requirement of the ledger is that it be *proovable* that an execution is correct, the ledger does not need to actually execute the transaction itself.
 For example one could write a smart rule that can be verified through the use of a [Zero Knowledge Proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof).